wpmccormack/e1039-analysis/HitEmbedding/README.md

 Multiple Fun4All macros are available in this packages in order to carry out the hit embedding step-by-step.
 Details of each macro are explained in `README.md` of each directory.
+Probably you need not generate embedding events, since the E906 NIM3 events are already available and used by default.

 1. [`macro_gen_signal/`](macro_gen_signal/):  Macro to generate signal events.
 1. [`macro_gen_emb/`](macro_gen_emb/):  Macro to generate embedding events.
+1. [`macro_gen_emb_e906/`](macro_gen_emb_e906/):  Macro to generate embedding events from E906 NIM3 events.
 1. [`macro_embed/`](macro_embed/):  Macro to do the hit embedding.
 1. [`macro_ana/`](macro_ana/):  Macro to analysis the hit-embedded events.